-As part of our ongoing commitment of continuing to deliver value to our customers, we are pleased to announce that we are reducing our annual charge on a wide range of funds effective 15 February 2021.
+As part of our ongoing commitment of continuing to deliver value to our customers, we are pleased to announce that we have reduced our annual charge on a wide range of funds effective 15 February 2021.
 This reduction in our charges is part of our commitment to provide value for money to you.

-Click on the link below to find the new charges for our funds effective from 15 February 2021.
+Click on the link below to find the new charges for our funds.
 Please note this will only work on your pc or laptop – unfortunately it is not compatible on mobile or tablet.